abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ l /
 list every directory under current directory entirely
 $ l //
-list every file only under current directory, ...so on
+list every file only under current directory, ...so on which suggests:
-Suggests:
 put suffix / to search for directory only,
 or put suffix // to search for file only,
 or put suffix /// to search for executable file only